 St John's Wort Oil

-From St. John's Wort selcted and hand harvested from wild areas (naturally organic) of Pelion, Greece.
+From St. John's Wort selected and hand harvested from wild areas (naturally organic) of Pelion, Greece.
 Made using Olea Sylvestris extra virgin olive oil